pvillano/pvillano.github.io/content/post/advent-of-code-reflections.md

 ## Day 20: Looking for Answers
 I had to visualize the graph to realize there were independent loops of different lengths that had to align, similar to the ghosts problem.

+## Conclusion
+I haven't finished all the problems yet, so no conclusion.